Attribute mappings

 Attribute mappings can be bidirectional.
 You can map default Okta user profile attributes to app user attributes, or from the app to Okta user profile attributes.

-The app request workflow cannot be used with apps that have required personal attributes.
+The app request workflow can't be used with apps that have required personal attributes.

 App to Okta attribute mapping

-In this diagram, Active Directory (AD) and Workday supply the Okta user profile with the FirstName, LastName and Boss attributes.
+In the following diagram, Active Directory (AD) and Workday supply the Okta user profile with the FirstName, LastName, and Boss attributes.
 The AD attributes givenName and sn are mapped to the Okta attributes FirstName and LastName and the Workday attribute managerUserName is mapped to the Okta attribute Boss.

 Okta to app attribute mapping

-With this type of attribute mapping, data is pushed from Okta to other applications to provision and update user accounts.
+With this type of attribute mapping, data is pushed from Okta to other apps to provision and update user accounts.

-Mapping attributes that aren’t in the Okta user profile, such as those from different sources like LDAP, is not supported.
+Mapping attributes that aren't in the Okta user profile, such as those from different sources like LDAP, isn't supported.
 Mappings are applied when the Okta user profile is updated, and not when the source profile is updated.
-To ensure mapped data is consistently sent to target applications, the expressions used in profile mappings should only include Okta user profile attributes.
+To ensure mapped data is consistently sent to target apps, the expressions used in profile mappings should only include Okta user profile attributes.

 In this diagram, Okta sends four user profile attributes to four corresponding user profile attributes in Google.

-Attributes are not updated or reapplied when the user’s group membership changes.
+Attributes aren't updated or reapplied when the user's group membership changes.